Different Types of Warehouses: Which Do you Require?

 Automated warehouses require very little human interaction.
 Automated warehouses operate using the latest technology and carriers to carry out day-to-day warehouse operations without much help from us humans.

 The cold chain is a supply chain that supports and organises the storage and transportation of temperature-based food goods.
+Effective storage and distribution processes are crucial in maintaining the quality and safety of temperature-sensitive goods throughout the cold chain.
 A cold chain will help extend the shelf life of many perishables such as frozen food, pharmaceuticals and seafood.

 If the world had a properly functioning cold chain, it is predicted that perishable food loss could be brought down to just 2%. (*) The cold chain is growing even faster than the world’s economy and the logistics industry as a whole.
 This is because of the increasing need for systematic storage systems of perishables, pharmaceuticals and chemicals to prevent waste or spoilage.